By Don Koenig

 The Covenant starts “having been led, as we believe by the Spirit of God, to receive the Lord Jesus Christ as our Savior and, on the profession of our faith, having been baptized in the name of the Father, and of the Son, and of the Holy Spirit, we do now in the presence of God, and this assembly, most solemnly and joyfully enter into covenant with one another as one body in Christ”.

-I guess that doesn't sound so bad, but I guarantee that everyone in this local assembly, even if they claim to profess Jesus, and were baptized, are not in the one body of Christ.
-I also guarantee that I was not joyful about reading this covenant.
+I guess that doesn't sound so bad, but I guarantee that everyone in this local assembly, even if they claim to profess Jesus, and were baptized in the one body of Christ, were not joyful about reading this covenant.
 So now let's see what agreement they solemnly and joyfully enter into.
 It also excludes those that might have been baptized in the name of Jesus, as they do in some denominations (I am not saying that doing so is correct).

 “We engage, therefore, by the aid of the Holy Spirit to walk together in Christian love, to strive the advancement of this church, in knowledge, holiness, and comfort; to promote its prosperity and spirituality;”